 So Next Time You Work Out...

 Make sure you exercise within your limits, pay attention to how your body feels, and take breaks between workout sessions.

 If you take your workouts seriously and are still concerned about free radical damage, we’re happy to introduce a unique antioxidant, which eliminates only the most harmful free radicals, reduces oxidative stress, and puts the body in balance: Molecular Hydrogen.

-On top of reducing overall levels of oxidative stress in the body, Molecular Hydrogen has also been proven to improve exercise performance and even help you get back on your feet after soft tissue injuries.
+On top of reducing overall levels of oxidative stress in the body, molecular hydrogen tablets have also been proven to improve exercise performance and even help you get back on your feet after soft tissue injuries.

-Let Vital Reaction Hydrogen Tablets help you ramp up your workout and mitigate damage produced by oxidative stress!
+Let Vital Reaction® Molecular Hydrogen Tablets help you ramp up your workout and mitigate damage produced by oxidative stress!